mixrify/Near/README.md

         }

-        protected visoFunc -> void Obfuscate { // This part of the code will not be visible after decompiling since it has used the visoFunc method to automatically run and get removed.
+        /* protected visoFunc func Obfuscate { // This part of the code will not be visible after decompiling since it has used the visoFunc method to automatically run and get removed.
+        /*

-            foreach (Option in this.ObfuscatorOptions) {
+        /*    foreach (Option in this.ObfuscatorOptions) {
+        /*

-                var myObf = new NearObfuscator("stringObf"); // Select the Obfuscation Methods (e.g. stringObf, metaObf, relocator, config4, garbage, antidebug, dnspykill)
+        /*        var myObf = new NearObfuscator("stringObf"); // Select the Obfuscation Methods (e.g. stringObf, metaObf, relocator, config4, garbage, antidebug, dnspykill)
+        /*

-                myObf.Obfuscate(this);
+        /*        myObf.Obfuscate(this);

-            }
+        /*
+        /*
-        }
+        /*    }
+        /*}

     }